Coronavirus latest: ECB launches multi-billion 'pandemic emergency' scheme | DW | 19.03.2020

 Updates in Universal Coordinated Time (UTC/GMT)

+00:35 French President Emmanual Macron said on Twitter that he fully supports the ECB's bond-buying scheme to support the euro.

+He called for greater solidarity in the eurozone, saying: "Our people and our economies need it."

-00:25 US President Donald Trump signed off on the coronavirus relief package that was passed by the US Senate on Wednesday.
-The bill provides billions of dollars to be spent on paid sick leave and free testing.
+00:25 US President signed the coronavirus relief bill into law on Wednesday.
+The package, worth billions of dollars, allows for free testing and paid sick leave for many workers across the US.

 00:10 The European Central Bank (ECB) has launched a €750 billion ($820 billion) "Pandemic Emergency Purchase Program" to buy up government and corporate bonds.
 This should enable countries to reduce borrowing and boost economic stimulus.